LibRaw/LibRaw/README.DNGSDK.txt

 To build LibRaw with DNG SDK specify USE_DNGSDK in defines and adjust include/linker path settings to point to DNG SDK's include and library folders.

+DNG SDK Version compatibility:
+ - Since LibRaw 0.20, DNG SDK 1.4 is required (DNG SDK may work too, but have not tested w LibRaw)

 In your application

  * create dng_host object (or derived object, e.g. with multithreaded) entity in your program;